 The Colloquium at the Polytechnic campus strengthens Barrett's intellectual community.
-Upper division students who excelled in the first-year Human Event course hone their writing and tutoring skills through the Honors Writing Colloquium course led by Dr. Martin (and earn honors credit through HON 394).
-Upper division students assist first year students with designing and implementing an effective thesis in the Human Event's signature papers, fostering a positive learning environment.
+Upper division students who excelled in the first-year Human Event course hone their writing and tutoring skills and earn honors credit through the Honors Writing Colloquium course.
+These upper division students assist first-year students with developing an effective thesis in The Human Event's signature papers, fostering a positive learning environment.

-Upper division student are welcomed into the community with a luncheon with Associate Dean Sugar and staff to learn what to expect in HON 370 History of Ideas and about the many opportunities available.
+Upper division students are welcomed into the community by Associate Dean Sugar and staff to learn what to expect in HON 370 History of Ideas and to learn about the many opportunities available to Barrett students.

 First-year Barrett students learn about Barrett student life by attending events with their Barrett Mentor group to earn points to win the mentor challenge.
 Through these activities and other Barrett-sponsored events, new students quickly become an integral part of the Barrett community.

-Barrett Polytechnic students also take part in club meetings for the Barrett Leadership and Service Team (BLAST) and the Barrett Mentoring Program.
-A select group of students take part in building the next cohort of first year students by serving as Honors Devils.
-Honors Devils earn honors credit and learn professional development skills to help them promote Barrett and the Polytechnic campus by sharing their honors experience with prospective students and their families.
+Barrett Polytechnic students can take part in club meetings for the Barrett Leadership and Service Team (BLAST) and the Barrett Mentoring Program.
+Students may also apply to take part in building the next cohort of first-year students by serving as Honors Devils.
+Honors Devils learn professional development skills to help them promote Barrett and the Polytechnic campus by sharing their honors experience with prospective students and their families.

 Poly Honors Devils are Barrett students who promote the Honors College and Polytechnic campus by speaking with prospective students, guiding tours, and holding events designed to encourage high-achieving students to apply to Barrett....